-This recipe for gluten free fruit cake is packed with colorful, delicious, fruits—and actually tastes good.
+This recipe for gluten free fruit cake is packed with colorful, delicious, fruits—and actually tastes delicious!
 Douse it in spirits or simple syrup, or serve it fresh.

 I think we Americans are at fault for making fruit cake into a joke.
 I think we didn’t necessarily have the palate for it, but started buying it and then making it—and made it bad.